Charith Asalanka

-Kariyawasam Indipalage Charith Asalanka (born 29 June 1997) is a Sri Lankan professional cricketer who currently serves as the captain of the white ball formats for Sri Lanka national team.
-An aggressive left-handed batsman and trusted batter in the number five middle-order batting position in ODIs, who bowls part-time handy off spin.
+Kariyawasam Indipalage Charith Asalanka (born 29 June 1997) is a Sri Lankan professional cricketer who currently serves as the captain of the ODI format for the Sri Lanka national team.
+He is an aggressive left-handed batsman who bats at the number five position in ODIs, and bowls part-time handy off spin.
 On pitches that favour spin, he has the potential to take useful wickets and contribute significantly as an all-rounder.
-Asalanka made his international debut for Sri Lanka in June 2021.
-Asalanka made his debut under Dasun Shanaka's captaincy.
+Asalanka made his international debut for Sri Lanka in June 2021 under Dasun Shanaka's captaincy.

 Early career

 Asalanka toured England in 2013, opening the batting and top-scoring in each innings with 92 and 31 in a three-day match against an English under-17 team at Loughborough.
 He opened the batting for his school, Richmond College, Galle in 2014–15, helping them into the final of the schools' twenty-20 competition.
 He captained the national under-19 team against under-19 teams from Australia and Bangladesh in 2014–15.
 In the five-match limited-overs series against Bangladesh under-19, he was Sri Lanka's highest scorer, with 225 runs at an average of 45.00, and second-highest wicket-taker, with eight wickets at 21.00.
 He was the most prominent figure in Sri Lanka's victory in the first match, with 4 for 36 and 63.
 He was awarded Schoolboy Cricketer of the Year award in the years 2015 and 2016, becoming only the seventh player to win the award twice.
 In 2016, he also became the 1st player to score a hundred in both the 2-day and one-day matches of Lovers Quarrel.